murkl/arch-os/modules/installer/README.md

 ```

 Nothing points at any of this from `installer.yaml`: each part is found by its
 own name.
-A release is the runtime binary with `runtime.yaml` beside it, and
+A release is the runtime binary with `runtime.yaml` beside it and a
-this folder and the recovery listed there: one binary, two modules, and the
+`modules/` folder holding this one and the recovery: one binary, two modules,
-question of which of them to open is a page of the interface's own.
+and the question of which of them to open is a page of the interface's own.

 ## What a run is called